 A guide for creating a safe, fun outdoor winter recreation community

-Grand Teton National Park (Elisa Steele, Share the Experience)
+Rocky Mountain National Park (Jeremy Janus, Share the Experience)

 When planning your trip, take the time to research your destination carefully and have backup plans in case unexpected weather or unsafe conditions arise during your trip.
 Be aware that some locations close seasonally or have limited staff or hours.
 Before commencing on your journey, check the mountain passes and forecasts, as tire chains may be required.
 Patience is key; winter conditions may make driving, parking, and traffic much more difficult.
 Travel only in areas designated for your winter activity for your safety and the safety of those around you.

 Yellowstone National Park (David Keljo, Share the Experience)